MaskoFortwana/CyberArk-WebConnect/docs/error-codes-reference.md

 ---

-*This error reference is maintained alongside the ChromeConnect codebase and updated with each release.
+*This error reference is maintained alongside the WebConnect codebase and updated with each release.
 For the most current information, always refer to the latest version in the repository.*